PX4/PX4-user_guide/en/flight_controller/holybro_pix32_v5.md

 It is based on the [Pixhawk-project](https://pixhawk.org/) **FMUv5** open hardware design and runs PX4 on the [NuttX](http://nuttx.org) OS.
 It can be regarded as a variant version of Pixhawk4.

-The Pix32 v5 is comprised of a separate flight controller and carrier board which are connected by a 100pin connector.
+The Pix32 v5 is designed for pilots who need a high power, flexible and customisable flight control system.
-It is designed for those pilots who need a high power, flexible and customisable flight control system.
+It is comprised of a separate flight controller and carrier (base) board, which are connected by a 100pin connector.
-This design allows users to either use the base boards made by Holybro or customize their own.
+This design allows users to either select a base board made by Holybro, or customize their own.

 ![Pix32 v5 Family](../../assets/flight_controller/holybro_pix32_v5/pix32_v5_family.jpg)